 The Chronicles of Narnia: Prince Caspian (PG)

-Disney Movies; DMA; Disney Wiki; IMDb; Rotten Tomatoes; TV Tropes; Walden Media; Wikia; Wikipedia
+Disney Movies; Disney Wiki; IMDb; Rotten Tomatoes; TV Tropes; Walden Media; Wikia; Wikipedia

 See also the 1989 serial Prince Caspian and the Voyage of the Dawn Treader.